 Participation in the program has increased more than 500% (from 7 participants in 2017 to 45 participants in 2018)

-MaineHealth is on track to achieve full CDC recognition in 2019 as a National Diabetes Prevention Program (NDPP) service provider
+MaineHealth has achieved full CDC recognition in 2019 as a National Diabetes Prevention Program (NDPP) service provider

 82 clinicians from Southern Maine Health Care received educational training on the NDPP to improve patient referrals to the program

 This national program is proven to help people lower their chance of developing type 2 diabetes by teaching them about healthy eating and ways to increase physical activity.